Aaryannn30/CryptoCatalyst/README.md

   ```bash
    cd CryptoCatalyst
   ```
-3. Open index.html in your browser to view the website. 🌍 Usage 💡
+3. Open index.html in your browser to view the website.🌍

+## Usage 💡

-Explore the pages and navigate between them using the header menu.
+- Explore the pages and navigate between them using the header menu.
-Fill out the contact form on the "Contact Us" page to send inquiries.
+- Fill out the contact form on the "Contact Us" page to send inquiries.

-Contributing 🤝
+## Contributing 🤝

-If you would like to contribute to CryptoCatalyst, feel free to fork the repository, create a branch, and submit a pull request.
+- If you would like to contribute to CryptoCatalyst, feel free to fork the repository, create a branch, and submit a pull request.
 We welcome all contributions!

-License 📝
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgements 🙏
+## Acknowledgements 🙏

-A big thanks to the open-source community for the resources and tools that made this project possible! 💙 Feel free to explore, and enjoy browsing CryptoCatalyst! 🚀✨
+- A big thanks to the open-source community for the resources and tools that made this project possible! 💙

+## Feel free to explore, and enjoy browsing CryptoCatalyst! 🚀✨